learn-co-students/map-dispatch-to-props-readme-v-000/README.md

 ...
 ```

 When the Submit button is clicked, our `handleOnSubmit` method dispatches an action object with type `ADD_TODO` and a payload taken from `this.state`.
-The reducer, which you can see in `reducers/todoListReducer.js`, then takes the information from the action to update the store.
+The reducer, which you can see in `reducers/todoListReducer.js`, then uses the information in the action to update the store.

 ```javascript
 // ./src/app.js